 Hendrichs Drop Forge LVR Industrial Museum

-The Hendrichs Drop Forge in Solingen is around 120 years old.
+The Hendrichs Drop Forge in Solingen is around 130 years old.
 Until it ceased production in 1986 scissors were made here for the local cutlery industry.
 A mere two months after production stopped the LVR Industrial Museum took over the complete site including the buildings and technical equipment.
 Not only that.
 The workers were kept on: eight in all and a woman accountant.
-Nowadays they take visitors on guided tours of the works or stand beside the drop hammer and demonstrate how scissors were once made.
-The family works were set up in 1886 during a boom era in the town of Solingen.
+They have retired by now, but it is still experts who operate the machines and demonstrate how scissors are produced.
+The family works were set up in 1886 during a boom era that made the town of Solingen a global leader.
 At the time this small town in the “Bergisch Land” was known as “the workshop of the world”.
 Every year millions of scissors, knives and weapons were turned out here.
-It is no accident that this occurred in Solingen.
-Steel goods were being turned out here as early as the Middle Ages.
+It is no accident that Solingen became the dominant centre of the cutlery industry, since the first blades were being turned out here as early as the Middle Ages.
 External conditions were ideal.
-There were almost inexhaustible supplies of ore.
-The nearby woods and forests ensured there was enough fuel to keep the fires burning, and the River Wupper and its many tributaries provided the necessary hydraulic power for all the forging and grinding operations.
-The introduction of drop forging techniques helped Solingen to rise to its position as the world’s largest producer of scissors.
+There were almost inexhaustible supplies of ore, the nearby woods and forests ensured there was enough fuel to keep the fires burning, and the River Wupper and its many tributaries provided the necessary hydraulic power for all the forging and grinding operations.
+The introduction of drop forging techniques allowed Solingen in the late 19th century to leave Sheffield’s competitors behind.
 The hammer only needed to be dropped a maximum of four times to forge a scissor blade from a narrow slab of steel.
 The heavy, block-like forging dies were responsible for this: precision tools made of top quality steel into which the hollow outline of a scissor blade had been carved.
 The Hendrichs factory contained 33 drop hammers, which made it the largest drop forge in the area.
 The forging dies themselves came from its own workshops.
-In addition the factory contained a grinding works for processing the moulded blanks into finished tools.
-In this way it was able to house both of Solingen’s key industries under a single roof.
+The factory also included a steam grinding shop in which self-employed grinders processed Solingen cutlery at rented workplaces.

 |Recommended duration of visit:||2 Hours|